Scott Hall: Return to TNA (2010)

 On the March 29 episode of Impact!, The Band lost a six-man tag team steel cage match to Eric Young, Rob Van Dam and Jeff Hardy.
 On the April 5 episode of Impact!, The Band interfered in a match and attacked both Team 3D and The Motor City Machine Guns.
 On the April 12 episode of Impact!, The Band (Hall, Nash, Waltman) defeated Team 3-D and Jesse Neal in a Street Fight.
 At Lockdown, Hall and Nash lost to Team 3D in a Steel Cage match.
 On the May 3 Impact!, Eric Young turned on Team 3D and joined The Band.
 On May 4, at the taping of the May 13 episode of Impact!, Hall teamed with Nash, cashed in his "Feast or Fired" contract and defeated Matt Morgan to win the TNA World Tag Team Championship.
 Nash later declared Young one third of the champions, citing the "Freebird Rule".

-At Sacrifice (2010), Hall and Nash defeated Ink Inc. (Jesse Neal and Shannon Moore) to retain the titles.
+At Sacrifice on May 16, Hall and Nash defeated Ink Inc. (Jesse Neal and Shannon Moore) to retain the titles.
 On the June 10 episode of Impact!, The Band defeated Matt Morgan (by himself) to retain their titles and this was Hall's final appearance in TNA.
 On the June 14 Impact!, The Band was stripped of the Tag Team Championship, due to Hall's real-life legal problems.
 The next day, it was announced that Hall had been released from TNA after 8 years of working part-time for the company and subsequently retired from professional wrestling.